ericdorsey/slice_expression_guesser/README.md

 Nice!
 You guessed [8 0] correctly!
 ```

-Answers can just be a series of numbers typed in, representing whatever part of the slice is represented by the slice expression.
+Answers can just be a series of numbers typed in, representing whatever part of the slice (ie, whatever sub-slice) is represented by the slice expression.

 If you guess wrong it will prompt you to try again: